There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 8. E-commerce Website Custom-built (500+ products): $15,000 – $40,000

 Disclaimer: these are guide prices only.
-You are encouraged to get various quotations from various web design firms because certain firms, although top-end, may be able to quote you far less because they have the benefit of customising a similar website and hence can recycle the script as well as manpower, other resource and time costs.
+You are encouraged to get quotations from multiple web design firms, as some, although top-end, may be able to quote you far less because they can customise a similar website and thus recycle the script, manpower, other resources, and time costs.

-You can also call MediaOne at (65) 6789 9852 or click on the [ GET FREE QUOTE ] button on the left.
-As an established digital marketer we are able to work with the best web design companies in Singapore for the best prices AND propose digital marketing packages that will help you get plenty of visibility online as well as web traffic and sales.
-After all, what is the point of having a nice top-end website but having no visits?
-Its like a white elephant by any name.
+You can also call MediaOne at (65) 6965 7008 or click on the [ GET FREE QUOTE ] button on the left.
+As an established digital marketer, we can work with the best web design companies in Singapore at the best prices AND propose digital marketing packages that will help you gain plenty of visibility online, web traffic, and sales.
+After all, what is the point of having a nice top-end website if there are no visitors?
+It’s like a white elephant by any name.

 Here are some of the top web design firms you can get a quote from: